awsdocs/amazon-s3-userguide/doc_source/S3OutpostsDeleteObject.md

 ------
 #### [ delete\-objects ]

-The following example deletes two objects named `sample-object.xml` and `test1.text` from an S3 on Outposts bucket \(`s3-outposts:DeleteObject`\) using the AWS CLI\.
-For more information about this action, see [delete\-objects](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/delete-objects.html) in the *AWS CLI Reference*\.
+The following example deletes two objects named `sample-object.xml` and `test1.text` from an S3 on Outposts bucket \(`s3-outposts:DeleteObject`\) by using the AWS CLI\.
+To use this command, replace each `user input placeholder` with your own information\.
+For more information about this command, see [delete\-objects](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/delete-objects.html) in the *AWS CLI Reference*\.

 ```
 aws s3api delete-objects --bucket arn:aws:s3-outposts:region:123456789012:outpost/op-01ac5d28a6a232904/accesspoint/example-outposts-access-point --delete file://delete.json